Archive How to Block Websites on Windows with Chrome Browser

 2. Go to “Content filters” > “Blocked Sites”

-3. Enter the URL or domain name of the website you want to be blocked
+3. Add the website’s domain name or enter the URL of the website you want to block

 4. Click the “+” to finalize your changes